-WARNING: DO NOT OPERATE THIS APPLIANCE WITH THE GLASS PANEL REMOVED, CRACKED, OR BROKEN.
+• WARNING: DO NOT OPERATE THIS APPLIANCE WITH THE GLASS PANEL REMOVED, CRACKED, OR BROKEN.
 DO NOT SUBJECT THE DOOR TO ABUSE, SUCH AS STRIKING OR SLAMMING SHUT.
 ONLY A QUALIFIED SERVICE PERSON SHOULD REPLACE THE GLASS PANEL.

-Front Door assembly
+Figure 15: Front Door assembly

 - 1. Follow the instructions included with the replacement glass kit. - 2.
 Remove the door. - 3.
-Remove the screws from the glass retainer clips (use penetrating oil if necessary) lift the retainer clips off the glass.
+Remove the screws from the glass retainer (use penetrating oil if necessary) lift the retainer off the glass.
 Set aside for reinstallation. - 4.
 Carefully lift the damaged glass out of the door and discard. - 5.
 Remove any remaining glass and old gasket material. - 6.
 Clean the screw holes and place a small amount of anti-seize compound in each one. - 7.
-Replace the old gasket with the new gasket (see page 23) - 8.
-Place the new glass onto the door.
-Ensure sticker is on the exterior face of the glass. - 9.
+Place the gasketed new glass onto the door.
+Ensure sticker is on the exterior face of the glass. - 8.
 Important!
-Center the glass and ensure that the edges of the glass are parallel with the edges of the opening. - 10.
+Center the glass and ensure that the edges of the glass are parallel with the edges of the opening. - 9.
 Check glass position again (centered, and parallel), then screw the glass retainer clips back on the door using a crisscross pattern.
 Tighten the screws no more than 1/8th of a turn after they seat.
-The glass will break at this point if not positioned correctly. - 11.
-Apply a light film of anti-seize lubricant on the door's hinge pins if needed. - 12.
-Install the door. - 13.
-After 5 or 6 fires, check the glass retainer screws, and retighten if necessary.
+The glass will break at this point if not positioned correctly. - 10.
+Apply a light film of anti-seize lubricant on the door's hinge pins if needed. - 11.
+Install the door.

+12. After 5 or 6 fires, check the glass retainer screws, and retighten if necessary.

-Required Glass Kit: Part Number: 93-58905 (Glass and gasket).
+Required Glass Kit: Part Number: 90-58901 (Glass with gasket applied).
 Use only 5mm Ceramic IR, or Neoceram IR glass.
 Contact your Hearthstone dealer.